-The offer email arrived at Lilian’s inbox at 10:09pm, at a chilling Friday night in late October.
-She printed, signed, scanned, attached, checked the spellings, and hit “Send”.
-Hearing the Apple mail “whoosh” sound, she officially landed her first developer job.
+The offer email arrived in Lily’s inbox at 10:09 pm on a chilly Friday night in late October.
+She printed, signed, scanned, attached, and hit “Send.”
+After hearing the Apple mail “whoosh” sound, she officially landed her first developer job.

-Lilian has a master degree in linguistics from University of Toronto.
-After graduation, she taught Mandarin at a private school in Toronto.
-Students were mostly professionals who take nighttime classes to learn new languages.
+Lily has a master’s degree in linguistics from the University of Toronto.
+After graduation, she taught Mandarin at a private school in Toronto to mostly professional adult students taking night classes to learn a new language.

-The headmaster was a senior lady who spent her 20 years teaching and running the school.
-She could start from noon, speak non-stop in 3-4 back-to-back classes, and still greet each student a warm goodbye at 9:30pm.
-She genuinely believes that teaching is fun and helping people.
+The headmaster had spent 20 years teaching and running the school.
+She started at noon, spoke non-stop in three to four back-to-back classes, and still wished each student a warm goodbye at 9:30 pm.
+She genuinely believes that teaching is fun.

-She wanted something that requires less interactions with people.
+She wanted something that required less interaction with people.

 What about coding?